adamkraus6/AdventOfCode/README.md

 I chose to complete these problems in C++, after finishing a course learning it.
 Many of my solutions have not be very nice, but I hope to come back to them at some point to refactor them.

+In 2021 I began learning python so I will complete the 2021 problems with python.

 ### Puzzle Inputs

 In each project folder for a given day, data.txt will be the puzzle input that I was given.
 Any other data files, like data2.txt, are examples given from the problem explanation.